nickoala/telepot/doc/index.rst

-Pressing a button on a *custom* keyboard results in a `Message <https://core.telegram.org/bots/api#message>`_ object sent to the bot, which is no different from a regular chat message sent by typing.
+Pressing a button on a *custom* keyboard results in a `Message <https://core.telegram.org/bots/api#message>`_ object sent to the bot, which is no different from a regular chat message composed by typing.

 Pressing a button on an *inline* keyboard results in a `CallbackQuery <https://core.telegram.org/bots/api#callbackquery>`_ object sent